sws2apps/meeting-schedules-parser/README.md

 npx meeting-schedules-parser
 ```

-This is necessary to copy the necessary web assembly file required in the browser.
+This is necessary to copy a web assembly file required in the browser.

 ## Usage